qianweicheng/rasa/examples/rasasc/data/nlu.md

 - how do i get to deleted emails? i deleted one in error.
 - i delete my emails on my phone app, look at an email i have not deleted and all the ones i deleted are back
 - the app will not delete the emails i selected for deletion!
+- when i delete email, it keeps coming back.
+- i am deleting emails but they keep coming back please help.
+- deleted emails keeping coming back
+- emails. keep showing back up after deleting
+- i keep deleting emails and they keep coming back ? help!
+- why do deleted emails keep coming back to my inbox?
+- not able to delete messages, they return after deleting.
+- i delete messages but they continue to come back!!
+- after i delete a message it continues to come back into the draft folder.    how do i stop this?

 ## intent:notification_sound
 - is it possible to change email notification sounds?